RightbrainAI/github-action-tasks/examples/pull-request-summary-task.md

 ### Task Options

-    Name: A non-technical summary of a GitHub Pull Request
-    Description: Generates a summary for a given Pull Request using Rightbrain AI LLM Model: gpt-4o
+    **Name:** A non-technical summary of a GitHub Pull Request **Description:** Generates a summary for a given Pull Request using Rightbrain AI **LLM Model:** gpt-4o
-    Output Format: summary of type str
+    **Output Format:** summary of type str
-    Image Required: false
+    **Image Required:** false

 ### Prompt

 While the Task is designed to produce a non-technical summary for PRs, you can customize the prompt to suit different audiences or personas:

 ```
-  You are an expert software program specifically designed for the software industry that will be used to provide a summary of a Pull Request to a team so that they can quickly understand the impact of the change proposed.
+  **System Prompt:** You are an expert software program specifically designed for the software industry that will be used to provide a summary of a Pull Request to a team so that they can quickly understand the impact of the change proposed.

-  When composing your summary, please follow these guidelines:
+  **User Prompt:** Compose a summary of a Pull Request following these guidelines:

   - Consider that the audience will be a team with no technical experience
   - Use non-technical language to summarise the changes